Melbourne woman Gwyneth Montenegro worked as an escort for over a decade and claims to have slept with over 10,000 men in that time.

 Gwyneth believes a primary reason men betray their partners is that they don’t feel needed enough, both inside and outside the bedroom.

 “Men are similar to women, they've got feelings too.
-They want that feeling and connection and to feel close and wanted and needed,” Gwyneth, who charged up to $1000 an hour, tells the Daily Mail.
+They want that feeling and connection and to feel close and wanted and needed,” Gwyneth, who charged up to $1000 an hour, told the Daily Mail last year.

 “Men don't cheat because they can, they don't cheat because of what's between their legs.
 Men want to feel masculine, men are terrified of losing their virility.”